OmerYilmazlar/Cassiopaean-Transcripts-Summaries/transcripts/7 November 2015.md

 ---

 ## Spiritual Practices & Ritual

 - Emotional and psychic bonding acts as a shield against external psychic manipulation.
+- Importance of giving and receiving love abundantly within the group emphasized for protection and healing.

 ---

 ## Environmental & Industrial Events

 - Strange phenomena in locations like Italy with **burning water pipes** were linked to weapons testing or target practice.

 ---

 ## End of Session